Skip to content

 • Reports from any assessments (educational psychology, speech therapy, occupational therapy)

-Frame everything in terms of need, not diagnosis.
-"My child needs 1:1 support for transitions between activities because without it, they become distressed and can't participate" is stronger than "my child has autism."
+When gathering evidence, frame everything in terms of need, not diagnosis.
+“My child needs 1:1 support for transitions between activities because without it, they become distressed and can’t participate” is stronger than “my child has autism.”
+The tribunal is assessing whether needs require EHCP-level provision, not whether a diagnosis exists.

 Step 3: Contact the mediation adviser